Written by our Subject Matter Experts

-We have consulted a licensed bail bondsman to find out how much a bail bond truly costs.
-We are disclosing all hidden costs associated with bail to help consumers understand the true fee structure and risks involved when bailing someone out.
+We have consulted with our licensed bail bondsman to find out how much a bail bond costs, including all fees associated with bailing someone out of jail.
+We are disclosing all hidden costs associated with bail.

 Listed below are some of the most common fees that bondsmen tend to charge in order to protect their business.

 Review the following list to see possible fees that should be taken into account for the total bail bond cost:

 - Change of Indemnitor / Co-signer Fee

 - Failure to Appear (FTA) Fee

 - Finance Fee

 Costs For Bail Bondsmen – Reasons why bail costs as much as it does

 Bail bondsmen are licensed by the state in which they conduct business, and each state has its own pre-licensing requirements and regulatory bodies, as well as licensing fees that need to be paid.
 These costs are just to get licensed and don’t include the overhead a bondsman incurs when printing business cards, advertising, leasing office space, and hiring employees.

 Some states, such as Virginia, require bail bondsmen to maintain an insurance license as well as a bail bonds license.
 The insurance license comes with its own associated costs.
 After becoming licensed, bondsmen are required to take “continuing education” courses yearly or every other year, just like many other licensed professions.
 In addition, many states require bondsmen to renew their license at the same interval, and are charged a fee for doing so.